Company

 Every release we handle moves through the same four operating steps, in the same order, on every campaign.

 A senior strategist reads the brief before work begins — not a queue, a named editor.
-We assess the announcement, the sector, the intended markets, and anything in the draft that needs attention before it goes near a desk.
+We assess the announcement, the sector, the intended markets, and anything in the draft that needs attention.
+Brief reference assigned and logged in the account record.
+Account file reviewed for prior release history and standing routing preferences before intake is confirmed.

 Embargo locks at the agreed timestamp.
 We go direct to the named journalists we hold, and wire to those we do not.
-The dispatch record is timestamped and retained.
 The routing map is confirmed with the client before the wire opens.
+Dispatch is timestamped and logged in the release record; dispatch confirmation is retained in the account file and available on request.

 Editorial process